Contract terms and policies are listed below.

 Residents may request to transfer between rooms or buildings as space permits and if approved by Student Housing staff.
 Generally, the same policies and regulations apply in all units.
 When modified payment schedules, different amounts due, or new regulations apply, residents agree to these changes as a condition of the transfer agreement.
 An administrative fee may be assessed.

-Students who need assistance with building or room assignments, including those with diverse sexualities and gender identities, are encouraged to contact the Student Housing Assignments Manager: (785)864-4560.
+Students who need assistance with building or room assignments, including those with diverse sexualities and gender identities, are encouraged to contact the Student Housing Occupancy Coordinator: (785) 864-4560.
 Students who need assistance with a medical condition or who have a disability should establish a file with KU Academic Achievement and Access Center, 22 Strong Hall, 1450 Jayhawk Blvd., Lawrence, KS 66045.

 Obedience to the laws of the land and conduct rules of the university is expected of residents, visitors, and guests.